(MOST RECENTLY UPDATED: 09/22/2024)

 www.apa.org/ed/accreditation<http://www.apa.org/ed/accreditation>

 The intern will complete the internship at a full time level (40 hours per week) within twelve months.
 Interns are involved in approximately 30 hours per week providing face-to-face psychotherapy and assessment services with clients of all age groups and many of the DSM clinical conditions.
-Interns receive a minimum of two hours each week of face-to-face individual supervision along with an additional four hours per week in didactic learning activities and group supervision.
+Interns receive a minimum of two hours each week of face-to-face individual supervision along with an additional three hours per week in didactic learning activities and group supervision.
 Approximately 20-25% of the 30 hours providing services to clients will be focused on psychological evaluations, utilizing psychological tests and writing reports.
 The remaining direct service delivery hours involve providing individual, family, couples, and group therapies.

 Life Skills Psychological Services is a professional corporation and the sponsoring agency of the internship training program.
 LSPS can be described as a thriving community-based group private practice that was established in Cadillac approximately 44 years ago.
 LSPS is located in Cadillac, Michigan of Wexford County.
 The office building is nested within a medical community including Munson Hospital, family physicians, heart and pulmonary specialists, surgeons, dentists, an after-hours walk-in clinic, chiropractic practitioners, the Department of Health, and Community Mental Health.
 An elementary school is close by as are residential homes.
 The office building is located just a few blocks from downtown Cadillac and Lake Cadillac.